qteatime/kate/docs/source/user/manual/intro/emulator.rst

 .. image:: img/fullscreen-mode.png

 In fullscreen mode the screen takes the whole space available for the emulator.
-Kate also overlays its :ref:`security indicators` on top of it: a contiguous line of 3 pixels at the very top of the screen is used to display the trust mode and the resource indicators.
+Kate also overlays its :doc:`security indicators </user/manual/security/indicators>` on top of it: a contiguous line of 3 pixels at the very top of the screen is used to display the trust mode and the resource indicators.
 This means that, on smaller resolutions, the game screen might be slightly covered, but there is no way to disable this overlay, as it's a